joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 ### Wireless Cameras

-Our wireless cameras were our best ones, they were 2 identical Z CAM E2s with **TODO: get lens info** mm lenses and Z CAM's IPMAN transmitters.
+Our wireless cameras were our best ones, they were 2 identical Z CAM E2s with Olympus M.Zuiko 40-150mm (F4.0-5.6) lenses and Z CAM's IPMAN transmitters.
 These cameras have a Micro 4/3 sensor and do great in low-light situations.
-They are completely battery powered and wireless so they gave us fantastic flexbility to have a camera anywhere under the tent at any time.
+They are completely battery powered and wireless so they gave us fantastic flexibility to have a camera anywhere under the tent at any time.
 Due to some issues with our headsets and tripod, we only ran 1 as a mobile camera and left the other manned in the back center of the tent on a platform.

 The stationary camera relied on a tally light to see when they were live and some mutual understanding rules of what kind of shots to get.
 The mobile camera was on a headset with myself or Nick who filled in for me one night.